jameshughes89/cs4XX-EvolutionaryComputation/site/topics/problems/problems.rst

     * The search space would be all possible paths to work
     * Though, most of the paths would be terrible, so it is common to constrain the search space
-    * For example, do not consider paths that go out of town
+    * For example, assuming living and working in the same town, do not consider paths that go out of town

 Travelling Salesman Problem